thawkin3/redux-example/README.md

 This is a basic React+Redux example built using create-react-app.
-It can be used as a walking skeleton for using as your base React+Redux app which you can then build out.
-It contains all the basic boilerplate code for action creators, action types, reducers, and initial state in the Redux store.
+It can be used as a walking skeleton for your base React+Redux app which you can then build out.
+It contains all the basic boilerplate code for action creators, action types, reducers, and initial state.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).